hideya/langchain-google-genai-ex/LANGCHAIN_TOOL_CONVERSION_PIPELINE.md

 Our comprehensive analysis and testing proves that:

-1. **Manual schema transformation is architecturally fragile** due to LangChain's double conversion
+1. **Upstream schema transformation is architecturally fragile** due to LangChain's double conversion
-2. **Automatic transformation is architecturally sound** due to surgical interception timing
+2. **Downstream transformation is architecturally sound** due to surgical interception timing
 3. **Real-world testing validates** the theoretical analysis
-4. **Developer experience is superior** with the automatic approach
+4. **Developer experience is superior** with the downstream approach

-The evidence is clear: **surgical interception at `invocationParams()` level is the optimal architecture** for schema compatibility in the LangChain.js ecosystem.
+The evidence is clear: **surgical downstream interception at `invocationParams()` level is the optimal architecture** for schema compatibility in the LangChain.js ecosystem.

 This isn't just a technical preference - it's an **evidence-based architectural decision** that provides reliable value to developers building production applications.